kyverno/chainsaw/website/docs/quick-start.md

 ## Writing tests

-A Chainsaw test is made of YAML files in a folder.
+A Chainsaw test is [made of YAML files in a folder](./tests/index.md).

-Every file contains a `TestStep` and Chainsaw will run every step sequentially.
+YAML files can either contain raw manifests with a special file naming convention to identify the step operations.
+This is useful to create test quickly but doesn't allow great flexibility.

+Another option is to have a `chainsaw-test.yaml` file containing a `Test` resource.
+While more verbose, this offers full flexibility over the test and test steps configuration.

+### Quick start

-For this Quick start, we will create a two step test:
+For this quick start, we will create a `Test` with one step and two operations:

 1. Create a `ConfigMap` from a manifest
 1. Verify the `ConfigMap` was created and contains the expected data